Git Quick Start Guide

 2

-// If the ${new_branch_name} branch does not exist remotely, it will be created automatically
+// If the ${new_branch_name} branch does not exist on the remote, it will be created automatically

 $ git push ${remote_repo_name} ${new_branch_name}